gem/oq-engine/doc/adv-manual/general.rst

  $ oq run demos/hazard/AreaSourceClassicalPSHA/job.ini

-You should notice that we used here the command ``oq run`` while the engine manual recommend the usage of ``oq engine --run``.
+You should notice that we used here the command ``oq run`` while the engine manual recommends the usage of ``oq engine --run``.
 There is no contradiction.
 The command ``oq engine --run`` is meant for production usage, but here we are doing development, so the recommended command is ``oq run`` which will will be easier to debug thanks to the